The first symptoms of dengue fever may include high fever and general malaise, which appear about 3 days after the Aedes Aegypti mosquito bite.

 How is the treatment done

 The treatment for classic dengue fever is done with analgesics and antipyretics, under medical guidance, such as Paracetamol and Dipyrone to relieve symptoms.
 You should not take any medication that contains Acetylsalicylic Acid, such as aspirin or ASA, because they can cause bleeding.
-It is also important for the treatment that you rest and drink a lot of fluids.
-If you have hemorrhagic dengue fever the treatment should be done in a hospital, with the use of medication and transfusion of platelets.
+It is also important for the treatment that you rest and drink a lot of fluids but the treatment of dengue hemorrhagic fever should be treated in the hospital with the use of medications and, if necessary, a transfusion of platelets.

 However, in more severe cases of dengue fever hospitalization may be necessary because dengue can cause other diseases that may cause severe dehydration, liver, blood, heart or respiratory problems, for example.